dennismwagiru/wikimedia-takehome/README.md

 informing us of your approach if you had more time.

 Please use your creativity and judgment to show us how you fix bugs, add features, document code, and refactor a not-so-well-written codebase.
+Feel free to create new files if it helps organize your code better.

 ## How your response will be evaluated